Stackato-Apps/hello-java/README.md

-Hello Java Sample test commt with jira test commit for repourl validation
+Hello Java Sample test commt with commit added in issue of jira jira test commit for repourl validation
 =================